casparderksen/docker-thorntail-jee8-microprofile/README.md

 Unix signals.
 In this way, it is possible to specify command line arguments for the entrypoint.

 # Oracle database

+TODO: check if Oracle JDBC driver is compatible with JRE11, upgrade if needed.

 ## Install OJDBC driver